30 August 2019 version

 It only took a few minutes for the first car to arrive at the scene, but it was a worrying time.
 Deputy Jackson was first at the scene.
 That was good news as being an ex-soldier he could handle anything the gang could dish out.
 Also, he was one of the few who always wore his armor.

-Several minutes later Jackson called in, and briefed him on the case.
-The only good news being sixteen of the nineteen young hoods were dead, and that included the original group who started it.
+Several minutes later Jackson called in and briefed him on the case.
+The only good news being sixteen of the nineteen young hoods were dead, and that included the original group who started the gang.
 The bad news was the death of the old man.
 The Crime Scene Investigator gave Jackson the old man’s pocket contents when they took the body to the morgue.
-Not much in there, just a few notes, some coins, and some bills for his house over on Cedar Road.
+Not much in there: just a few notes, some coins, and some bills for his house over on Cedar Road.
 No driver’s license or other common forms of identification, not even a credit card or any bank details.
-The bills were in the name of Johnny Reb, so the sheriff entered it into his computer and he got the expected results.
+The bills were in the name of Johnny Reb so the sheriff entered it into his computer and he got the expected results.
 No record in the state database of such a legal name, just a few as nicknames.
 But none were of the right age.
 After a few more key strokes the search request was extended to the federal computers.
 He radioed Jackson to get fingerprints, a DNA sample, and to check the man’s house for anything to help identify him.